Strict monotonicity of the first $q$-eigenvalue of the fractional $p$-Laplace operator over annuli: Proofs for the main results

-\noi \textbf{Acknowledgments.} We thank Prof. Vladimir Bobkov and Prof. T.~V. Anoop for their valuable suggestions and comments, which improved the presentation of the article.
-This work is partially supported by the Department of Atomic Energy, Government of India, under project no. 12-R$\&$D-TFR-5.01-0520.
+\noi \textbf{Acknowledgments.} We thank Prof. Vladimir Bobkov (Ufa FRC-RAS, Russia) and Prof. T.~V. Anoop (IIT Madras, India) for their valuable suggestions and comments, which improved the presentation of the article.
+We are grateful to the anonymous reviewers for their insightful comments, which have significantly enhanced the contents of our article.
+This work is partly funded by the Department of Atomic Energy, Government of India, under project no. 12-R$\&$D-TFR-5.01-0520.